TishaJhabak1014/lexical-lasso/README.md

 ## Features

-- **Cowboy-Themed Gameplay:** Immerse yourself in the Wild West atmosphere with cowboy hats, lassos, and desert landscapes.
 - **Musical Timer:** Guess your letters to the rhythm of country-western tunes, adding an extra layer of excitement to the game.
 - **Wordplay Fun:** Enjoy moements of entertainment as you wrangle words and sharpen your guessing skills.